thermotools/KineticGas/docs/vCurrent/source_build.md

 ## Building from source

+Python wheels for the latest version of KineticGas on `main` are built for macOS and Windows using `cibuildwheels`, and distributed [here]().

 A build system using `cmake` and `make` is set up to support Mac, Linux and Windows.